AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Since Clearcover is technology-focused, its customer experience revolves around the mobile app.
 You can still file claims on its website, though you’ll need to use the app for nearly everything else, including managing your policy.
 While I can’t speak to the app experience since I’m not a Clearcover customer, there’s plenty of information available from the reviews for the iPhone and Android apps.

-The iPhone app has a 4.7-star rating aggregated from 13,200 ratings, though there are only a few written reviews.
-Most of the reviews are unrelated to the app — a couple are from young drivers who secured low rates from the provider, while others are complaints about having their policies abruptly cancelled.
-In an app-related review, one customer mentioned having trouble completing payment because the app froze.
+The iPhone app has a 4.7-star rating aggregated from 14,200 ratings, though there are only a few written reviews.
+Most of the reviews are unrelated to the app, and focus on Cleacover’s insurance offerings and overall policy management instead.
+In an app-related review, however, one customer mentioned having trouble completing payment because the app froze.

 App Rating (out of 5)